sweattep/modern_quotes/README.md

 >The Lakers brought him in and tried to make him a different player, tried to force him to be something he is not.
 And that led to a lot of the problems they had with each other.
 But the Lakers left him hung out to dry there.

 >You have to compete.
 You have to push yourself.
 And you have to do it every day.

+>We were very clear about the kind of gigs we were going to take that allowed me not to just ask questions, but to have an opinion.
+Not only have an opinion, but an opinion that allows me to be informed and that's scary in itself.